tdpreece/owasp_zap_example/README.md

 * pages crawled
 * vulnerabilities found

+## Run functional tests through ZAP

 TODO:
-* Add login form
+* Add a form with a CSRF vulnerability.
-* Add robots.txt and sitemap.xml to help the spider.
-* Look through current vulnerabilities with runserver.
-* Run with wsgi and apache and check vulnerabilities.
+* Run through ZAP.
-* Look into configuring a spider.
-* Look into AJAX spider.
-* Drive yourself using ZAP proxy, which will inspect the requests and responses and record vulnerabilities (could drive with Selenium?).
-* Try out Active scanning.
+* Look at other OWASP top 10 and add examples.